 The email helpline and Awareness Initiative are just a few elements of the Office’s response to the crisis.
-Several substance abuse programs both inside and outside the Cook County Jail address hundreds of detainees for addiction on a daily basis.
+Several substance abuse programs both inside and outside the Cook County Jail address hundreds of individuals in custody for addiction on a daily basis.

-The Office also partners with the Cook County Health and Hospitals System to distribute naloxone to at-risk detainees upon release.
+The Office also partners with the Cook County Health and Hospitals System to distribute naloxone to at-risk individuals in custody upon release.
 More than 1,200 kits have been distributed.